-7. Recommendations
+7. RECOMMENDATIONS

-- 7.1.
-The Integrated Care Partnership Board are requested to - a) Note the content of the report. - b) Endorse the GM Mental Health and Wellbeing Strategy refresh, subject to comments from group.
+- 7.1 The Integrated Care Partnership Board are requested to: - a) note the content of the report; - b) endorse the vision, objectives and five strategic missions of the GM Mental Health and Wellbeing Strategy, subject to any additional comments the GM Integrated Care Partnership Board have following feedback; and - c) endorse the GM Mental Health and Wellbeing Strategy as a key aspect of the GM ICP Strategy.